The installing a Lycoming 0-320 engine

 At any given time there are a

-necessary.
-In addition to the normal items to look for like
+purchase is necessary.
+In addition to the normal items to look for

 When you purchase a 150/150 you

-is to do the modification yourself.
-This will entail at a
+do the modification yourself.
+This will entail at a minimum buying an

-little things what will need to be resolved, all taking time
+what will need to be resolved, all taking time and costing money.

 There will also be additional

-long range tanks while not an absolute necessity are a convenient
+0-200 long range tanks while not an absolute necessity are a convenient

-item if you plan to use the plane for cross
+item if you plan to use the plane for cross country travel.